makrai/notes/zimmermann11-modeltheo-sem.md

 The fi nal clause relates to the compositional interpretation of L in terms of invariant functions that combine the extensions of the parts of complex expressions.
-In general, these semantic operations cannot be gleaned from the material models M w or the exten- sions |A| M w determined relative to them; rather, they must be specifi ed independently, as was done above for an extensional fragment of English.
-Given such a specifi cation, the extensions defi ned in (30) turn out to be independent of ρ; the verifi cation of this fact – which essentially turns on the above observation (**) on invariance – is left to the reader.
+In general, these semantic operations cannot be gleaned from the material models M w or the exten- sions |A| M w determined relative to them; rather, they must be specified independently, as was done above for an extensional fragment of English.
+Given such a specification, the extensions defined in (30) turn out to be independent of ρ; the verification of this fact – which essentially turns on the above observation (**) on invariance – is left to the reader.

 The following observation about isomorphic formal models M and M̃ (for any